liuprestin/relurpify/README.md

 3. **Iterate in your editor** and watch the agent’s interaction history (`framework.Context`) for debugging.
 4. **Capture docs** with `./scripts/gen-docs.sh` when the API surface changes so the static site and `ARCHITECTURE.md` stay fresh.
 5. **Commit results** using the git tools (either through the agent or manually) and push as usual.

-With the README now centered on building, running, testing, and practical tool usage, contributors have a single landing page that doubles as a runnable cookbook for every capability exposed by the framework.